 #2 – Batushka – Litourgyia

-Well, whoever said that Black Metal should not be stellar.
-Performed by an unknown bunch of Black Metal magicians and being thrown at us real late in the year, this is really the way this genre is meant to be played.
+Well, whoever said that Black Metal could not be stellar.
+Performed by an unknown bunch of Black Metal magicians and being thrown at us very late in the year.
+This is really the way this genre is meant to be played.
 That they shamelessly hunt in the backyard of the mighty Orthodox church is one of the juicier aspects of this production.
-But not really surprising, given that the Holy Church of the Nailed God are not quite getting along with the disciples of the Black Metal universe.
+But not really surprising, given that the Holy Church of the Nailed God is not quite getting along with the disciples of the Black Metal universe.
 I am getting back often to this blackened piece of rolling thunder.
-We will all watch out who the players are of this band in 2016.
-And of course any new material they might elect to throw at us.
+The RMR crew will continue to search for the real names of the members of this band in 2016.
+And of course, any new material they might elect to throw at us.
+Stay tuned.

 #1 – Myrkur – M

 My hat goes off to Amalie Bruun, the voice and driving force behind this project called Myrkur.
 This mix between an atmospheric Enya-ish type of tune, all of a sudden turning screeching Black Metal is outstanding.
 And boy, did she have to suffer from virulent attacks from the Black Metal purists.
 Calling her all sorts of names, down to outright death threats.
-And her band mates too, by the way.
-The state of unease the band was able to project by ever changing landscapes is outstanding and will keep you on your toes for the length of the album.
+And her bandmates too, by the way.
+The state of unease the band was able to project through ever-changing soundscapes is outstanding and will keep you on your toes for the length of the album.
 That M won or is nominated for a number of awards is just the proof of the pudding.
-I am just listening to the juicy slice of #metal as I write this list.
+I am just listening to the juicy slice of metal as I write this list.
 There you go.

 lluminata – Where Stories Unfold